abdul-rahman-hassan/abdul-rahman-hassan/README.md

-# Hello, I'm Abdulrahman ! 👋
+# Hello, I'm Abdulrahman! 👋

-I'm a B.Sc. candidate in Computer and Communication Engineering at Mansoura University, with a passion for Artificial Intelligence (AI), Computer Vision, and Natural Language Processing (NLP).
+I'm a **B.Sc. graduate** in Computer and Communication Engineering from Mansoura University, with a passion for Artificial Intelligence (AI), Computer Vision, and Natural Language Processing (NLP).
 Here's a snapshot of my journey and skills:

 ## About Me

-- **Education**: Pursuing B.Sc. in Computer and Communication Engineering at Mansoura University, expected to graduate in June 2024.
+- **Education**: Graduated with a B.Sc. in Computer and Communication Engineering from Mansoura University in June 2024.

 - **Interest Areas**: AI, Computer Vision, NLP